-Choosing a major can be difficult and is often questioned various times throughout one’s college career.
+Choosing a major can be difficult.
 This section is designed to assist you in making thoughtful, well-informed decisions.
 Includes subsection titled “What Can I Do With This Major?”

 Occupations are constantly evolving, as are the needs of employers.
 Learning more about industries and sectors of employment may broaden your scope of career possibilities.

-An informational interview is a meeting with a contact who can help you learn more about a career, an industry, or even a specific organization.
-You can get a firsthand account to determine if the career might be a good fit for you.
+Find out about meeting with contacts who can help you learn more about a career, an industry, or even a specific organization with a firsthand account to determine if the career might be a good fit for you.

 Students from all majors find that studying or working abroad enhances their educational experience.
 You may be among the UA students determined to go abroad to study, intern, volunteer, launch a career, or all of the above.

-For some students and alumni, pursuing graduate school is an integral part of career development and reaching career goals.
-The Career Center can help you know what questions to ask yourself and how to assess whether graduate school is right for you at the time.
+For some, pursuing graduate school is an integral part of career development and career goals.
+The Career Center can help you know what to ask yourself and how to assess whether graduate school is right for you.

 For students deciding on potential careers or academic majors, involvement beyond the classroom may provide practical, “real world” experience that can shed light into the realities of certain careers.